Markovian Foundations for Quasi-Stochastic Approximation with Applications to Extremum Seeking Control: QSA Theory

 \smallbreak

 Assumption~(A0b) is justified in \Cref{s:BakerPoisson}, but deserves some explanation here.
-First, it would appear that \eqref{e:freqPeriodic} is a special case of \eqref{e:logFreqSpan} in which $K_0 =1$.
-Note however that no restriction is placed on $\omega_1$ in \eqref{e:freqPeriodic}, except that it is strictly positive.

-The assumption is imposed for two reasons: \begin{romannum} \item It is a sufficient condition ensuring that $\barUpupsilon\equiv \Zero$, assuming that Assumption~(A3) holds so that $\Upupsilon$ is well defined.
+It is imposed for two reasons: \begin{romannum} \item It is a sufficient condition ensuring that $\barUpupsilon\equiv \Zero$, assuming that Assumption~(A3) holds so that $\Upupsilon$ is well defined.
 See the example following \Cref{t:Couple_theta} to see that constraints on the frequencies are indeed needed for this.

-\item If $f(\theta, G(z))$ is an analytic function of $(\theta,z)$ on an appropriate domain, then Assumption~(A3) holds. \end{romannum} Claim (i) is an application of \Cref{t:orthCorBigPre}; this result doesn't require the full (A0b)---it is sufficient that the frequencies are distinct.
-Claim~(ii) follows from \Cref{t:hah}.
+\item If $f(\theta, G(z))$ is an analytic function of $(\theta,z)$ on an appropriate domain, then Assumption~(A3) holds. \end{romannum} Claim (i) is an application of \Cref{t:varpi}~(iii), while claim~(ii) follows from \Cref{t:hah}.

-As for the remaining assumptions, we require (A1)--(A3) and further assumptions to obtain sharp bounds on bias.
+As for the remaining assumptions, we require (A1)--(A4) to obtain sharp bounds on bias and variance.
 In particular, the functions introduced in (A3) determine all of the terms in \eqref{e:BigGlobalODE}, with $\barUpupsilon$ is defined in \eqref{e:haEverythingElse}.

-The assumptions on $G_0$ in Assumption~(A0a) are imposed so that the probing signal is almost periodic \cite{amepro13}.
+The assumptions on $G_0$ in Assumption~(A0a) are imposed so that the probing signal is almost periodic \cite{amepro13,boh18}.
 This combined with the Lipschitz conditions in (A1) imply a uniform version of the Law of Large Numbers: \begin{proposition} Under (A0a) and (A1) the uniform Law of Large Numbers holds:

 where the supremum is over $\theta_0\in\Re^d$, and initial conditions $\Phi_0 = z_0\in\Upomega$.

 \end{proposition}